Constantinople – 431 AD

 Monday morning turned gray with thick clouds that gave way to rain for most of the morning, making everyone in the household feel sleepy, lethargic, even a little grumpy.
 Andre had left early to attend a meeting in center city before the downpours began.

-Fredrick and Anna had settled down for their afternoon teaching session with their tutor, Giamo in the library.
-A new library room, recently designated as such by Viviana.
-Not yet many books accumulated.
-Previously it had been a parlor, used for meetings with government officials by Rosemary’s papa.
+Fredrick and Anna had settled down for their afternoon teaching session with their private teacher, Giamo, in the library–a new library room, recently designated as such by Viviana.
+Previously, it had been a parlor, used for meetings with government officials by Rosemary’s papa.
 But his grandson Andre preferred going out to meet officials at their own headquarters.
-Besides, his children needed a study room.
+Besides, his children needed a study room and a place for their books.

-Rosemary liked staying in Agnes’ old room.
-She tried to imagine Agnes, aged from the last time she had seen her while living at home.
-Sitting on the chaise longue near the window, resting her feet after a long, but fun day of taking care of grandchildren.
+When Rosemary arrived, she was given Agnes’ old room.
+Often, she imagined Agnes, sitting on the chaise longue near the window, resting her feet after a long, but fun day of taking care of grandchildren.
 Praying.
 Enjoying the fresh breeze.
-Same furniture she had used, wash basin, cabinet of drawers for clothes, and bed frame.
-But all the bedding was new.
-Viviana had replaced the bedding, curtains and painted the walls with new colors, shades of blue and green instead of pink.
+The same furniture Agnes had used, bed frame, wash basin and clothes cabinet still remained–even her favorite shawl with embroidered rose buds, which Rosemary privately wore on cold evenings while reading.
+However, Viviana had replaced the bedding, curtains and painted the walls with new colors–shades of blue and green instead of pink.

 Viviana’s artistic bent gave her the ability to work long hours weaving tapestry.
 Even though she could afford to buy tapestries made by someone else, she insisted on furnishing the house with her own hand-made bedding, cushions, curtains, pillows and wall hangings.
 The loom and her supplies were set up in the corner nook of the front room so that she could always be available to her family.
 And being very social, she usually met with her friends at church at least three times a week.

-Rosemary sat with Viviana while she worked at weaving a new wall hanging.
-Just to visit with her for a few minutes.
-Sun light had returned so she snuffed out the candle on the table.
+Rosemary sat with Viviana while she worked at weaving a new wall hanging, just to visit with her for a few minutes.
+Sun light had returned after the morning rain so she snuffed out the candle on the table.

 “Do you miss your friends at the monastery Rosemary?”
 Viviana asked.